 API keys

 You can use API keys to trade and manage your lighter account programmatically.
-Each API key will be assigned an index, ranging from 0 to 254 - indexes 0, and 1 are reserved for desktop and mobile interfaces.
+Each API key will be assigned an index, ranging from 0 to 254 - note that indexes {0,1,2,3} are reserved for desktop and mobile interfaces.

 Each internal account, whether that's a master account or a sub-account, will have its own separate API key index - and each comes with a public & private key, and its own nonce.